 New Double Taxation Treaty: Cyprus and The Netherlands

-There is no withholding tax (WHT) on dividends, if the dividends are beneficially owned by:
+There is no withholding tax (WHT) on dividends if the recipient/beneficial owner is:

-- a recipient that holds at least 5% of the capital of the company paying the dividends for at least one year, OR
+- a company that holds at least 5% of the capital of the company paying the dividends throughout a 365 day period or

 The WHT in all other cases shall not exceed 15% of the gross amount of dividends.

-Capital gains arising from the disposal of shares are taxed exclusively in the country of residence .
+Capital gains arising from the disposal of shares are taxed exclusively in the country of residence of the alienator.

-The exception to this is capital gains arising from the disposal of shares or comparable interests, deriving more than 50% of their value directly or indirectly from immovable property situated in the other Contracting State.
-Such capital gains may be taxed in that other State.
-Certain exemptions apply.
+- Capital gains arising from the disposal of shares or comparable interests deriving more than 50% of their value directly or indirectly from immovable property situated in the other Contracting State, may be taxed in that other State.

-If you require additional information as to how this new DTT might be of benefit, please contact the Dixcart office in Cyprus: firstname.lastname@example.org.
-Alternatively, please contact your usual Dixcart contact.
+If you require further information as to how the DTT between Cyprus and the Netherlands could be of benefit please contact the Dixcart office in Cyprus: firstname.lastname@example.org or your usual Dixcart contact.